-Palliative Care is a medical specialty focusing on improving the quality of life of patients with lime-limiting illnesses, and their families, through the prevention and relief of suffering.
+Palliative Care is a medical specialty focusing on improving the quality of life of patients with life-limiting illnesses, and their families, through the prevention and relief of suffering.

 (The “suffering” relieved by palliative care can range from common symptoms such as pain, shortness of breath, and nausea, to other issues including physical, psycho-social, or spiritual.
 When end-of-life situations are involved, palliative care may also involve communicating important issues with family members.)

 While the term is often associated with “end-of-life care”, end of life is an integral part of the journey, not its main focus.
 The aim of palliative care is to help patients (and families) attain the best quality of life they can, in the present moment.
 Some patients and families enrolled in palliative care find that the support and relief from suffering can enable them to share more positive experiences and live better for months or sometimes even years.